Funduq al-Najjarin: The fountain

-A saqayya is normally constructed as a part of the charity work and attached to the buildings such as mosque as an accessory (similar to a sabil in other parts of the Islamic world), but it constitutes an integral part of the structure for this funduq.
+A saqayya is often constructed as a charitable structure, either on its own or attached to public buildings such as mosques, so as to provide locals and travelers with drinking water (similar to a sabil in other parts of the Islamic world).
+It constitutes an integral part of the complex around this funduq.
 The saqayya is placed in front of the building, facing the square.
-The water was used for drinking, especially for the guests of the hotel.
-It is enclosed by two columns and richly decorated by zellij, stucco, and its own carved wooden canopy.
+Its highly-decorated façade includes a geometric composition of zellij (mosaic tilework) framed by a blind arch of carved stucco.
+The façade is bordered by two engaged columns and consoles that support an overhanging canopy of carved wood.